 Myth: You can train your brain and body to sustain performance with less sleep.

-Fact: Those who get less than 7 hours per night report increased sleepiness and reduced attention for the first few days of sleep deprivation.
+Those who get less than 7 hours per night report increased sleepiness and reduced attention for the first few days of sleep deprivation.
 Over time, changes in mental and physical capacity level off, and lower performance starts to feel normal.
 The truth is that sleep-deprived people get used to underperforming—not that they can train to sustain performance with less sleep.

 Myth: A good sleeper can fall asleep anytime, anywhere.

-Fact: When your duties require that you go more than 24 hours without sleep, 200 mg of caffeine can help you sustain alertness and performance.
+When your duties require you to go more than 24 hours without sleep, 200 mg of caffeine can help you sustain alertness and performance.
 However, lack of sleep impairs your performance across all TFF domains in ways that caffeine can't help.
 For example, caffeine won't reverse the impact of sleep deprivation on blood sugar and hunger signals.

-Myth: Evening exercise is always disruptive to sleep.
+Myth: Evening exercise always disrupts sleep.

 Myth: A warm bedroom is the best environment for sleep.

-Fact: Warm temperatures can help your body relax, but they don't support a good night's sleep.
+Warm temperatures can help your body relax, but they don't support a good night's sleep.
 Your internal clock triggers a drop in body temperature around bedtime, helping you fall asleep.
 Being in a warm bedroom or having too many layers of blankets can disrupt this natural drop in your body temperature and make it harder to fall and stay asleep.

-Fact: It's normal to occasionally move during sleep.
+It's normal to occasionally move during sleep.
 However, if the movement lasts for a long time or disrupts your or your bed partner's sleep, it becomes a cause for concern.
 It's also normal to have short periods of wakefulness during the night, but you usually don't remember them.
 Getting up to use the bathroom and quickly going back to sleep is also part of normal sleep.

 Myth: Hitting snooze provides extra restful sleep.